ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 |isBinaryKey|Boolean (Optional - default=false)|When set to `true`, the provider encodes the key value as Base64 before passing it along as the trigger payload.|
 |isBinaryValue|Boolean (Optional - default=false)|When set to `true`, the provider encodes the message value as Base64 before passing it along as the trigger payload.|

-While this list of parameters can seem daunting, they can be automatically set for you by using the `ibmcloud wsk package refresh` CLI plug-in command.
+While this list of parameters can seem daunting, they can be automatically set for you by using the `ibmcloud fn package refresh` CLI plug-in command.

 1. Create an instance of {{site.data.keyword.messagehub}} service under your current organization and space that you are using for {{site.data.keyword.openwhisk}}.